This page is sponsored by:

 Divine (1945-1988)

-Born Harris Glenn Milstead, Divine starred in director John Waters' underground made-in-Baltimore flicks such as Multiple Maniacs (1970), Pink Flamingos (1972; with Edith Massey), and Polyester (1981; with Tab Hunter).
-In the 1980s, Divine proved himself an accomplished and versatile actor in Lust in the Dust (1985; with Tab Hunter) and Trouble in Mind (1985; with Keith Carradine).
+Born Harris Glenn Milstead, Divine starred in director John Waters' underground made-in-Baltimore flicks such as Multiple Maniacs (1970; with Mink Stole), Pink Flamingos (1972; with Edith Massey), and Polyester (1981; with Tab Hunter).
+In the 1980s, Divine proved himself an accomplished and versatile actor in Lust in the Dust (1985; with Tab Hunter and Lainie Kazan) and Trouble in Mind (1985; with Keith Carradine).
 Just as he was crossing over into mainstream film and possibly stardom, he passed away in early 1988 at the age of 42.
 The above photo is from Divine's hilarious 1985 comedy Lust in the Dust.

 Jeff Donnell (1921-1988)

 Born Jean Donnell in Maine in 1921, pretty Jeff Donnell was put under contract by Columbia Pictures in 1941, where she acted in a string of B programmers.
-She was a well-rounded actresses, excelling in comedies, dramas, and westerns, although film noir provided her best roles.
+She was a well-rounded actress, excelling in comedies, dramas, and westerns, although film noir provided her best roles.
 In 1954, Donnell left Columbia Pictures and took on the role of Alice on The George Gobel Show.
-But Donell left the series in 1958, when she married her third husband.
+But Donnell left the series in 1958, when she married her third husband.
 The marriage didn't last, and by 1961 Donnell began acting in films again, although on an infrequent basis.
-The talented actress passed away after a heart attack in 1988 at the age of 66.
-Married three times, her most famous husband was actor Aldo Ray, whom she married in 1954 and divorced in 1956.
+Her final role was a long stint on the ABC soap General Hospital beginning in 1979 and lasting until she passed away from heart attack on April 11, 1988 at the age of 66.
+She was survived by her son and daughter from her first marriage.
+Married four times, her most famous husband was actor Aldo Ray, whom she married in 1954 and divorced in 1956.

 Peter Duel (1940-1971)